HNRS-HONORS

 4 Credits (3+3P)

 Covers how the earth's materials form, processes involved in changing the earth's configuration, and extent of people's dependence upon the earth's resources.
 Includes mineral and energy resources, development of landscapes, environmental problems, evolution of the earth and life forms.
 May be taken in place of GEOL 1110.
-5 or higher
+May be repeated up to 4 credits.

 Learning Outcomes